JuliaDynamics/NetworkDynamics.jl/docs/src/BasicConstructors.md

 function vertexfunction!(dv, v, e_s, e_d, h_v, p, t) end
 ```

-Here `dv`, `v`, `p` and `t` are the usual ODE arguments, while `e_s` and `e_d` are arrays containing the edges for which the described vertex is the source or the destination respectively.
-In the delay case `h_v` denotes to the vertex history.
+Here `dv`, `v`, `p`, and `t` are the usual ODE arguments, while `e_s` and `e_d` are arrays containing the edges for which the described vertex is the source or the destination respectively.
+In the delay case, the array `h_v` denotes the vertex history.
 The typical case of diffusive coupling on a directed graph could be described as

 ```julia
 function vertex!(dv, v, e_s, e_d, p, t)